-On this blog, we are using a WordPress plugin SyntaxHighlighter Evolved for highlight the code syntax.
-However, in this article we are not discussing about this WordPress plugin.
-Instead, we would like to bring our visitors attention to PRISM which is a widely used syntax highlighter on thousands of a website.
+On this blog, we are using a WordPress plugin SyntaxHighlighter Evolved to highlight the code syntax.
+However, in this article, we are not discussing this WordPress plugin.
+Instead, we would like to bring our visitor’s attention to PRISM which is a widely used syntax highlighter on thousands of a website.

-The most popular blogs which are using PRISM are Smashing Magazine, CSS-TRICKS, SitePoint.
-If you are looking for the solution on how to use syntax highlighter then read on.
+The most popular blogs which are using PRISM are Smashing Magazine, CSS-TRICKS, and SitePoint.
+If you are looking for a solution on how to use syntax highlighter then read on.

 On the next page choose the theme whichever will suit your website.
 Under the Languages section select the languages your website teaches about.
 Here, we recommend selecting only those languages which are required.
 Else your PRISM’s JS and CSS files will occupy unnecessary space.

 Once you selected your options, scroll down to the bottom and download your customize JS and CSS files separately.